Foto de Alex Kotliarskyi en Unsplash

 If any of these circumstances occur, a special meeting of shareholders will be convened to achieve a majority agreement to liquidate the business.

-Procedure to liquidate your business in Costa Rica
+How to Proceed to liquidate your business in Costa Rica?

 Despite a growing economy, some businesses may eventually choose to exit the Costa Rican market.
 This can be the most suitable decision when your commercial strategy moves in a different direction.